Most Hated NFL Players of All Time

 Even one of Wiz’s Raider teammates said he’s probably the dirtiest player of all time, and Wisniewski was known for giving “attitude adjustments” to teammates who he felt weren’t playing hard enough.
 Those consisted of Wiz and two of his linemen buddies pinning the offender against his locker until he apologized and promised to play harder.

-22. Richard Sherman
+23. Richard Sherman

 Position: Cornerback

-Career: 10 seasons (2011-present)
+Career: 11 seasons (2011-21)

-Teams: Seattle Seahawks, San Francisco 49ers
+Teams: Seattle Seahawks, San Francisco 49ers, Tampa Bay Buccaneers

-Famous words: “My dad taught me at a young age to play with class and respect and give my opponents respect.” — Tom Brady on Richard Sherman trash talking after a game
+Famous words: “My dad taught me at a young age to play with class and respect and give my opponents respect.” —Tom Brady on Richard Sherman trash-talking after a game

 Bottom Line: Richard Sherman